robjnz/familyhistory2021/blog/birthuksib.md

 ---
-title: How to a find a record of births of siblings on line in England and Wales
+title: How to a find a record of births of siblings online in England and Wales
 excerpt:
 date: 2020-12-05
 ---